|

 - Porphyry

-- An influential 3rd century Syrian mathematician and philosopher who studied in Athens under Longinus and in Rome under Plotinus.
-An opponent of Christianity, he wrote a synthesis of Aristotle and Plato, a work on vegetarianism, a biography of Pythagoras, a commentary of Euclid and developed an astrological House System.
+- Influential 3rd century pythagorean mathematician and neoplatonist philosopher.
+Born in Syria, he studied in Athens under Longinus and in Rome under Plotinus.
+Unfortunately, his main work Introduction to Astronomy in Three Books is now lost.
+An opponent of Christianity, he wrote a synthesis of Aristotle and Plato, a work on vegetarianism, a biography of Pythagoras, a commentary of Euclid, an introduction to Ptolemy's Tetrabiblos and developed an astrological House System.
 His commentary on Aristotle's Categories led to the later development of the study of Logic.
+A believer in divine justice (what we might call karma and reincarnation), he held the stars to be signs rather than causes, being part of the rational order of the cosmos.

 - Porphyry House System